JRMeyer/jrmeyer.github.io/_posts/2016-12-15-DNN-AM-Kaldi.markdown

 ## Relevant Papers

+### Povery et al. (2015) [*Parallel Training of DNNs with Natural Gradient and Parameter Averaging*][povery-2015]

+According to the official docs, this is the best published description of `nnet2` (Dan's DNN setup):

+> We describe the neural-network training framework used in the Kaldi speech
+> recognition toolkit, which is geared towards training DNNs with large amounts
+> of training data using multiple GPU-equipped or multi-core machines.
+In order to
+> be as hardware-agnostic as possible, we needed a way to use multiple machines
+> without generating excessive network traffic.
+Our method is to average the neural
+> network parameters periodically (typically every minute or two), and redistribute
+> the averaged parameters to the machines for further training.
+Each machine sees
+> different data.
+By itself, this method does not work very well.
+However, we have
+> another method, an approximate and efficient implementation of Natural Gradient
+> for Stochastic Gradient Descent (NG-SGD), which seems to allow our periodic-
+> averaging method to work well,  as well as substantially improving the conver-
+> gence of SGD on a single machine.

 ### Rath et al. (2013) [*Improved feature processing for Deep Neural Networks*][rath-2013]

 > In this paper, we investigate alternative ways of processing